PaulHazelden/webdown/docs/jh-overview.md

 ### Group Index

 Users can form groups.
 Each group will have one or more administrators plus an arbitrary number of ordinary members.
-A User can allow the members of a Group to edit a page they own.
+A User will become a member of a Group if they want to join, and an Administrator agrees (or the other way round).
+A User can allow the members of a Group they administer to edit a page they own.

 The Group Index is a file (or, like the Page Index, a series of files) which contains for each Group the reference numbers of the administrators and members: